 The kingdom of a grey whale, harbor seal, killer whale, and sea otter is a fantastic destination for nature lovers.
 This tremendous park was built 40 years ago to protect the wildlife of Alaska.
 The house of over 78 glaciers is close to Seward and has over 330000 visitors each year.
 You need two days to explore this beautiful national park.
 When you come to Kenai Fjords National Park, forget about sleeping and enjoy the glory of this national park dressed in white.

 #6- Great Sand Dunes National Park and Preserve (Colorado)

 One of the Superb places in Colorado, which demonstrates the dance of wind and sand, is Great Sand Dunes National Park and Preserve.
-This national park attracts over 530000 visitors each year and is built-in 1932.
+This national park attracts over 530000 visitors each year and is built in 1932.
 Great Sand Dunes wilderness area and Preserve is the host of the highest dunes and includes many plants such as red osier dogwood and beautiful animals like red and grey foxes, coyote, black bear, and mule deer.
-If you want to access the dunes, you have to walk across the Medano Creek.
-Plan your time to spend three days in the kingdom of sand dunes.
+If you want to access the dunes, you have to walk across Medano Creek.
+Plan your time to spend three days in the kingdom of Sand Dunes.